 The Interim Chair of the School of Biology is Dr. Terry Snell, who is responsible for the overall operation of the School.
-The Associate Chair in charge of the Undergraduate Program is Dr. Julia Kubanek.
+The Associate Chair in charge of the Undergraduate Program is Dr. Joseph Montoya.
 The Associate Chair works directly with the School of Biology Academic Office to insure smooth operation of the Undergraduate Program.
 Information on the role of the Academic Office and other administrative areas are shown below:

 - I. School Chair: Dr. Terry Snell, Professor, Room 201 Cherry Emerson - II.
-Associate Chair for Undergrad.
-Program: Dr. Joseph Montoya, Professor, EST 1244
+Associate Chair for Undergraduate Program: Dr. Joseph Montoya, Professor, Room 1244.
+ES&T - III.

-III.
 Academic Office:

-- Academic Advisors: Dr. Mirjana Brockett, Room 323 Cherry Emerson Dr. Linda Green, Room A104 Cherry Emerson Dr. Jennifer Leavey, Room A112 Cherry Emerson Dr. Chrissy Spencer, Room A114 Cherry Emerson Academic Assistant: Benita Black, Room A106 Cherry Emerson Lab Coordinator: Dr. Cara Gormally, Room 307 Cherry Emerson Lab Manager: Marc Pline, Room 321 Cherry Emerson
+Academic Advisors: Dr. Mirjana Brockett, Room 323 Cherry Emerson

+Dr. Linda Green, Room A104 Cherry Emerson Dr. Jennifer Leavey, Room A112 Cherry Emerson Dr. Chrissy Spencer, Room A114 Cherry Emerson

+Program Coordinator: Benita Black, Room Clough Commons 474E Lab Coordinator: Dr. Cara Gormally, Room 307 Cherry Emerson

+Lab Manager: Marc Pline, Room 321 Cherry Emerson

-The main functions of the Academic Office related to undergraduate matters are:
+The main functions of the Academic Office are to:

 - 1. Coordinate undergraduate academic activities in the School. - 2.
 Act as liaison to other schools on campus on matters relating to undergraduate education. - 3.
 Coordinate an active and responsive academic advising program. - 4.
 Provide advice and direction to students about academic programs and careers. - 5.
 Receive, process, and validate all degree petitions for the B.S. - 6.
 Coordinate teaching of introductory biology lab courses. - IV.
 Biology Student Advisory Committee advisor: Dr. Jennifer Leavey, Room A112 Cherry Emerson .
 See page 17 for information on BSAC. - V. Tri-Beta Biological Honor Society advisor: Dr. Jeannette Yen, Room A116 Cherry Emerson.
-See page 17 for information on Tri-Beta.
+See page 18 for information on Tri-Beta.